 With a gasp, a very befuddled Morgan le Fay awoke, her sightless eyes burning a vivid gold.

-Morgan closed her eyes and reopened them slowly; they faded back to their normal hazel.
-Her dreary canopy was curtaining above her, exactly as it had been when she fell asleep.
+Morgan closed her eyes and reopened them slowly.
+They faded back to their normal hazel.
+Her dreary canopy curtained around her, letting in what little moonlight she allowed, exactly as it had been when she fell asleep.

 Unlike most of her prophetic nightmares, that had not been a dream of the future.
-The girl in the dream had her old, flowing locks, while Morgan's once-raven hair was flushed with gray, a side-effect to aging she hadn't bothered to amend.
+The girl in the dream had her old, flowing locks, that so many had once admired.
+Morgan's once-raven hair was flushed with gray, a side-effect to aging she hadn't bothered to amend.

 Still, the dream wasn't of the past either.
-Morgan remembered the day Emrys had refused his help with vivid clarity, and that was most definitely not the order of events.
-Back then, the foolish boy would have never been so brazen.
+Morgan remembered the days of Emrys's pathetic attempts to help her with vivid clarity, and that had most definitely not been in the sequence of events.
+Back then, the foolish man never would have been so brazen.

 But it was definitely a prophecy.

 Morgan stared at the crossbeams above her, the pattern of the woodwork etching into her retinas.
 The maze of new thoughts would keep her awake until the sun rose.